 Extensions & Late submissions

-The stream lead will decide whether to grant an extension and the length of the extension.
+Each stream academic lead will decide whether to grant an extension and the length of the extension.
 An extension will not be granted on the grounds of academic or employment workload.
 Lack of personal organization, the pressure of work, computer and printing problems, are not considered valid reasons.
 Losing your USB memory stick, or having it stolen, is also not a valid reason.
 Always back-up your work – it is good work practice as well as providing piece-of-mind.

 Students granted an extension should be made aware that the extension may result in delays in receiving grades on assignments, and/or course completion, and/or graduation.
 Detailed comments will not be given on late assignments.

 Special assessment requirements

 Students must attempt all assessment items to be considered for a Pass grade.